 Figure 6.22: PCB layout of the Raspberry Pi HAT, top and bottom layer.

 The Raspberry Pi HAT’s main purpose was to be able to connect to the power supply and create a starting point for the power bus, as well as providing a way of connecting to the RS485 bus.
 THE PCB layout is illustrated that met the standards of the ATX plug demonstrated in Figure 6.22.
-In order to attach the ATX plug to the computer PSU, a molex socket was used.
-This connector is labeled ”ATX” in Figure 6.22.
-The differential bus transceiver discussed in subsection 5.1 is used to facilitate the RS485 communication, labeled “IC1”.
-The received signal is divided by a voltage divider, labeled “R6” and “R7”, as the Raspberry Pis inputs are 3v3 tolerant.
-In addition to the main features, a switch was added to turn off the power supplied to the system from the computer PSU, labeled “PWR”.
-A switch for the door was also added so the status of the door could be detected, labeled “”DOOR”.
+In order to attach the ATX plug to the computeMolex, a Molex socket was used.
+This connector is labelled ”ATX” in Figure 6.22.
+The differential bus transceiver discussed in subsection 5.1 is used to facilitate the RS485 communication, labelled “IC1”.
+The received signal is divided by a voltage divider, labelled “R6” and “R7”, as the Raspberry Pis inputs are 3v3 tolerant.
+In addition to the main features, a switch was added to turn off the power supplied to the system from the computer PSU, labelled “PWR”.
+A switch for the door was also added so the status of the door could be detected, labelled “DOOR”.
 Finally, a bank of resistors was added to stabilize the computer PSU by drawing 5W, tricking the PSU into thinking it is connected to a motherboard.
-These are labeled “”R5” to “”R3”.
+These are labelled “R5” to “R3”.

 6.6.2 MCU Module